pmean/build-website/text/99/logistic.md

 ![](../../../web/images/99/logistic08.gif)

-The **Classification Table** in Step1 is often useful for logistic regression models which involve diagnostic testing, but you usually have to set the **Classification Cut-off field** to a value other than the default of 0.5.
+The **Classification Table** in Step1 is often useful for logistic regression models which involve diagnostic testing
+- but you usually have
+to set the **Classification Cut-off field** to a value other than the default of 0.5.
 You might want to try instead to use the prevalence of disease in your sample as your cut-off.
+Under certain circumstances
+- the
-Under certain circumstances, the percentage correct could relate to sensitivity and specificity (or the reverse), though the use of these terms is a bit unusual for a breast feeding study since this represents a condition not related to disease.
+percentage correct could relate to sensitivity and specificity (or the reverse)
+- though the use of these terms is a bit unusual for a breast feeding study since this represents a condition not related to disease.

 ![](../../../web/images/99/logistic09.gif)

-In the **Variables in the Equation table** for Step 1, the **B column** represents the estimated log odds ratio.
+In the **Variables in the Equation table** for Step 1
+- the **B column**
+represents the estimated log odds ratio.
 The **Sig. column** represents the p-value for testing whether feeding type is significantly associated with exclusive breast feeding at discharge.
 The **Exp(B) column**